 You can now log in with your Registration Number and password, and file your taxes.
 Your Registration Number can be found on your CNIC (National Identity Card)/NICOP (National Identity Card for Overseas Pakistanis) (13 digits).

-A detailed step-by-step guide on how to file your income tax returns can be found on the FBR website here.
+A detailed step-by-step guide on how to file your income tax returns can be found on the FBR website here(link is external).

 Income tax is withheld from salaries by the employer.
 The amount to be withheld is determined by applying the average rate of tax on the estimated salary of the employee for the fiscal year.